How does this medication work? What will it do for me?

 Ribociclib belongs the group of cancer-fighting medications known as antineoplastics and more specifically to a class of medications called protein kinase inhibitors.
 These medications are antitumour medications that work directly on cancer cells to slow down the speed at which they grow and slow down the growth of the tumour.

-Ribociclib is used by women who are past menopause and is used in combination with anti-estrogen medications to treat breast cancer that has specific characteristics.
+Ribociclib is used by women to treat breast cancer that has specific characteristics.
 It is used to treat breast cancer that is advanced or has metastasized (spread to other parts of the body) and is hormone receptor (HR) positive and human epidermal growth factor receptor 2 (HER-2) negative.
+Ribociclib is used in combination with other hormone therapies.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.